Sush1sui/nutrisight-model-notebook/README.md

 **Reading the Report:**

-Each food class has four columns of values (all shown as percentages):
+Each class has five columns of values (all shown as percentages) plus a performance label:

 ```
-                    precision    recall  f1-score   support
+                    precision    recall  f1-score  performance  support
-chicken_adobo          75.61%    88.57%    81.58%        35
+chicken_adobo          78.95%    85.71%    82.19%         Good       35
+non_food               94.27%    99.62%    96.87%    Excellent      264
 ```

 This means:

 - 75.61% of images predicted as chicken adobo were correct (precision)
 - 88.57% of actual chicken adobo images were identified (recall)
 - 81.58% balanced score between precision and recall (F1)